-The main difference between SMS Marketing and WhatsApp marketing is that the former relies on carriers and cellular networks to send text messages.
+The main difference between SMS vs WhatsApp marketing is that the former relies on carriers and cellular networks to send text messages.
 WhatsApp, on the other hand, requires an internet connection to send messages.

 We all spend way too much time on our phones.
 It’s why savvy marketers are investing more in mobile marketing channels.

 The top two that often come to mind are WhatsApp and SMS.

 Text, or SMS marketing, is the text message-based marketing channel that businesses have come to know and love over the past few years as more people spend more time on their phones.

 WhatsApp is the most popular of the mobile messaging platforms (like Facebook Messenger and Instagram messages).
 It’s generated a lot of interest lately, in part because it’s relatively new.

 Which leads brands and their marketers to ask, “Is SMS or WhatsApp marketing right for my business?”
 Choosing between the two can be tough.

 You’ll get a lot of opinions all over the Internet, but today, we’re going to take a deep dive into both SMS and WhatsApp marketing to help you make an informed decision.

 Let’s start out with a look at the important numbers behind SMS and WhatsApp marketing.

 When looking at SMS marketing, the key factor is growing demand from smartphone users.
 Take a look at these texting statistics: